Cherreads

 Now fifteen cubic meters.

-Even the bloodstain on the floor where he'd collapsed after being shot—he'd included that without meaning to.
+Even the bloodstain on the floor where he'd collapsed after being shot; he'd included that without meaning to, his personal trauma was to blame.

 "Memory manifestation complete," Akasha reported.
 "Host has successfully reconstructed 847 distinct objects from previous life.
 Extras World expansion: 23% compared to initial discovery.
 Proficiency: acceptable."